nforeroba/portfolioNFB/nfb_portafolio_web/content/blog/mypcbuild-blog/index.md

 The difference was huge.
 From a 0.8 TFLOP to a 17.1 TFLOP GPU, from a HDD to an SSD.
 Gaming performance was great, and the powerful GPU helped me with some deep learning and computer vision projects.

-The X570 was expensive back then, but it had good quality capacitors and room for improvement.
+The X570 was expensive back then, but it had good quality capacitors and room for upgrades.

 ## How It's Going